Adrien Broner: Early career

 Broner turned professional on May 31, 2008, and scored three consecutive first-round knockouts against Allante Davis, David Warren Huffman and Ramon Flores.
 In Broner's fourth fight he faced Terrance Jett at the MGM Grand in Las Vegas on the undercard of the Ricky Hatton vs Paulie Malignaggi fight.
 Broner defeated Jett with a stoppage in the sixth round.
-In Broner's fifth professional fight and final of 2008, he faced Eric Ricker; the bout ended in with a no-contest decision.
+In Broner's fifth professional fight and final of 2008, he faced Eric Ricker; the bout ended in the second round after Broner pushed Ricker out of the ring, originally disqualifying Broner before the result was overturned to a no contest.

 In January 2009, he was forced to go the distance with Jose Alfredo Lugo, at the Staples Center on the undercard of Shane Mosley vs Antonio Margarito.
 Broner returned to the ring in March scoring a unanimous decision over Eric Ricker.
 Three weeks later Broner stopped Angel Rodriguez in the fourth round.
 In his eighth fight Broner stepped up to eight rounds in a hard-fought fight with Fernando Quintero, pulling out a controversial majority decision victory in a fight that Quintero took on 4 days' notice.
 In June at the Staples Center Broner met Australian William Kickett, scoring a sixth-round knockout.
 On the Juan Díaz vs Paul Malignaggi undercard in Houston Broner made short work of Edgar Portillo, victory coming via stoppage in the first round.
 Broner defeated Henry White Jr via KO in September and finished his busy year against Tommy Atencio.
 Broner stopped Atencio in the first round, for the sixth time in thirteen fights.
 In 2010, Broner engaged in four more fights with Rafael Lora, Carlos Claudio, Guillermo Sanchez, and Ilido Julio, stopping them all.